NIGMS/DNA-Methylation-Sequencing-Analysis-with-WGBS/README.md

 ### Stopping Your Virtual Machine

-When you are finished running code, you can turn off your virtual machine to prevent unneeded billing or resource use by checking your notebook and clicking the 'Stop' button.
+When you are finished running code, you can turn off your virtual machine to prevent unneeded billing or resource use by checking your notebook and clicking the **Stop** button.
 ![stop a notebook](images/0_stop_notebook.png)

 ## **Software Requirements**